bios42eth/talenlayer-id-report/main.md

 The only usage in an internal function is in TalentLayerArbitrator::loc:127.
 But the function is acutally called only once.

+### Time stamp
+block.timestamp is only used for real timed event comparison.
+It's very unlikely that the miners could take advantage of manipulating it.

 ### Right management
 See rightmanagement.md